Chapter 3 Basic class

 ## phylo_tree have 14096 tips

-To make the OTU and sample information consistent across all files in the dataset object, we use function tidy_dataset to trim the dataset.
+To make the OTU and sample information consistent across all files in the object, we use function tidy_dataset to trim the data.

 ## microtable-class object: